vectorgrp/sil-kit/docs/usage/quickstart.rst

    :lines: 16-41

-First the configured middleware domain is joined as the named participant using the
+First, the configured middleware domain is joined as the named participant using the
 |ComAdapter|.
 Creating the ComAdapter properly initializes the VIB library and allows to instantiate :doc:`services<../api/api>` and :doc:`participant controllers<../api/participantcontroller>`.